Davismk3/FDM-solvers-navier-stokes/README.md

+NOTE:
+While this repository contains original work, I have Prof. Tony Saad from YouTube to thank for teaching me the general algorithms, of which I rewrote with numpy and my own comments.
+I also coupled a heat equation to the final model.

+Math.pdf:
+This file serves to document my organized mathematical work for solving the terms found in the Navier-Stokes equations using the finite volume method.
+My work for the transient, diffusion, advection/convection, and body force terms was done indepentently, whereas the work for pressure was reverse-engineered from Prof. Tony Saad's algorithm.

 Module_1.py:
 Within Module_1.py is a simple 1D Cartesian advection/convection and diffusion model.
 The purpose of Module_1.py was to rigorously teach myself the foundations of numerically solving and computationally modeling the advection/convection and diffusion terms found in the